 Barton Creek Cave

-Barton creek cave a remote cave once used by the ancient Maya as a burial site, yet an attractive caving option to experience it either on Kayaks or a canoe.
-Barton Creek Cave located in the central Cayo District; it is accessible from the village of Georgeville.
-In addition to the natural beauty of the Barton Creek Cave, it is the cave’s spectacular domed chambers that earn it a place alongside the world’s best cave destinations.
+Barton creek cave was once used by the ancient Maya, as a burial site.
+Yet an attractive caving option to experience it either on Kayaks or a canoe.
+Barton Creek Cave is located in the central Cayo District; it is accessible from the village of Georgeville or Cristo Rey road.

 Barton Creek is a half-day tour departing San Ignacio at 8:00 AM and returning to town around 2:00 PM.
-Drive time to Barton Creek is about 1.5 hours in which we drive along the George Price Highway until we reach the village of Georgeville.
-We drive about three miles south on the Chiquibul road then east for about five miles through a Mennonite Community.
-The site has restrooms and changing rooms.
+Drive time to Barton Creek, 1.5 hours one way.On site there is a picnic area and restrooms.

 Level of Difficulty: Easy